sevidmusic/Roady/README.md

 css              The css directory is not required, but if it exists
                  a Route will be dynamically defined for each file it contains.
-Any additional Routes will have to be configured manually in the modules SITE_ROUTES.json
+Any additional Routes will have to be configured manually in the modules
-                 files.
+                 APPROPRIATE.SITE.AUTHORITY.json files.

 js               The js directory is not required, but if it exists
                  a Route will be dynamically defined for each file it contains.
+Any additional Routes will have to be configured manually in the modules
+                 APPROPRIATE.SITE.AUTHORITY.json files.

 output           The output directory is not required, but if it
                  exists a Route will be dynamically defined for each file it contains.
+Any additional Routes will have to be configured manually in the modules
+                 APPROPRIATE.SITE.AUTHORITY.json files.

 ./css:           The css directory is where a module's stylesheets
                  should be located.